Buckmore Park Kart Circuit

 Buckmore Park Kart Circuit is an MSA approved outdoor kart racing circuit located just off junction 3 of the M2 in Chatham, Kent, England.
 Until his death on 10 March 2017, it was owned by John Surtees, the only person to have won world Grand Prix championships in both Formula One car racing and Grand Prix motorcycle racing.

 Situated in a woodland setting between the M2 and M20 motorways directly above High Speed 1, its proximity to London makes it Britain's busiest circuit.
-With seven different fleets of kart the circuit offers karting experiences for all ages and experience levels.
+With seven different fleets of karts the circuit offers karting experiences for all ages and experience levels.

 Buckmore Park is a circuit where many current and past Formula One drivers learned their trade, including Johnny Herbert and Formula 1 champions Jenson Button and Lewis Hamilton, who was originally discovered by Ron Dennis in the 1996 Champions of the Future Event held at Buckmore Park.

 Although Buckmore Park is primarily a race circuit, it also has on-site conference and catering facilities.